orend/register/register.md

 Slow Tests are the Symptom, not the Cause
 =============================================================

 It's surprising how quickly a rails app's test suite can become slow.
-It's important to understand the reason for this slowness early on and address the real reason behind it, which is, in most case, needless *coupling*.
+It's important to understand the reason for this slowness early on and address the real reason behind it, which is, in most cases, excessive *coupling*.

 In our this refactoring walk-through we will see how small improvements to the design of the app naturally lead to faster tests.
 We will extract service objects, completely remove all rails dependencies in test time and otherwise reduce the amount of coupling in the app.